Issue 08: Michigan

 A living legend.
 A notable writer-quilter with a new, groundbreaking book.
 A fine artist, a barn block painter, a quilter in transition.
 These stories and so many more are abound in Quiltfolk Issue 08: Michigan.

-Here are just a few of the stories awaiting you when our latest issue drops on October 1.
-We think it’s the best one yet
+Here are just a few of the stories awaiting you when dive in to this incredible issue.

 180 pages, offset printed and perfect bound, full color on uncoated paper.
 Printed in the USA.

 If you’re looking for a quilt hero, look no further than Gwen Marston.
 Writer, scholar, dedicated quilter, icon to both traditional and modern quilters alike.
 Marston lives on an island in the northern half of the state.
 We flew in a puddle-jumper plane to get her epic story and capture photos of her glorious work.

 "Featherweight Monte” Explains It All

 Up north in Pinconning, Michigan, at the fabulous Bittersweet Quilt Shop and Home Décor, you’ll meet Monte Graham, a Singer Featherweight aficionado.
 Delightful and incredibly knowledgeable about what he calls “one of the greatest inventions of the 20th century,” Monte will turn you into a Featherweight nut too.